1 Samuel 13:7

 Some Hebrews even crossed the Jordan into the land of Gad and Gilead.
 Saul, however, remained at Gilgal, and all his troops were quaking in fear.

-Gilgal holds significant historical and spiritual importance as the first campsite of the Israelites after crossing the Jordan under Joshua's leadership.
-It was a place of renewal and covenant, where the Israelites were circumcised and celebrated the Passover.
-Saul's presence at Gilgal is symbolic, representing a place of waiting and decision.
-However, his remaining there, in contrast to the fleeing Hebrews, sets the stage for his impending test of faith and leadership.
+Gilgal holds historical and spiritual significance as the first campsite of the Israelites after crossing the Jordan into the Promised Land (Joshua 4:19-20).
+It was a place of renewal and covenant, where the Israelites celebrated the Passover and circumcised the new generation (Joshua 5).
+Saul's presence at Gilgal is symbolic, as it was a place where Samuel had previously instructed him to wait for seven days for further guidance (1 Samuel 10:8).
+Saul's decision to remain there reflects his initial obedience to Samuel's command, but it also sets the stage for his impending disobedience and impatience, which would lead to his downfall.

-and all his troops were quaking with fear
+and all his troops were quaking in fear.

 Persons / Places / Events